 What is serverless computing?

 Serverless computing is a method of providing backend services on an as-used basis.
-A Serverless provider allows users to write and deploy code without the hassle of worrying about the underlying infrastructure.
-A company that gets backend services from a serverless vendor is charged based on their computation and do not have to reserve and pay for a fixed amount of bandwidth or number of servers to work with, as the service is auto-scaling.
+A serverless provider allows users to write and deploy code without the hassle of worrying about the underlying infrastructure.
+A company that gets backend services from a serverless vendor is charged based on their computation and do not have to reserve and pay for a fixed amount of bandwidth or number of servers, as the service is auto-scaling.
 Note that despite the name serverless, physical servers are still used but developers do not need to be aware of them.

 In the early days of the web, anyone who wanted to build a web application had to own the physical hardware required to run a server, which is a cumbersome and expensive undertaking.

-Then comes the cloud, where fixed numbers of servers or amounts of server space can be rented remotely.
-Developers and companies who rent these fixed units of server space generally over-purchased to ensure that a spike in traffic or activity wouldn’t exceed their monthly limits and break their applications.
-This meant that much of the server space that gets paid for can go to waste.
+Then came cloud computing, where fixed numbers of servers or amounts of server space could be rented remotely.
+Developers and companies who rent these fixed units of server space generally over-purchase to ensure that a spike in traffic or activity will not exceed their monthly limits and break their applications.
+This means that much of the server space that gets paid for can go to waste.
 Cloud vendors have introduced auto-scaling models to address the issue, but even with auto-scaling an unwanted spike in activity, such as a DDoS Attack, could end up being very expensive.

 The term ‘serverless’ is somewhat misleading, as there are still servers providing these backend services, but all of the server space and infrastructure concerns are handled by the vendor.
-Serverless means that the developers who work for the customer company can essentially do their work without having to worry about the servers.
+Serverless means that the developers can do their work without having to worry about servers at all.

 What are backend services?
 What’s the difference between frontend and backend?

-Web application development is generally split into two realms: the frontend and the backend.
+Application development is generally split into two realms: the frontend and the backend.
 The frontend is the part of the application that users see and interact with, such as the visual layout.
-The backend is the part that the user doesn’t see; this includes the server where the application's files live and the database where user data is persisted.
+The backend is the part that the user doesn’t see; this includes the server where the application's files live and the database where user data and business logic is persisted.

 For example, let’s imagine a website that sells concert tickets.
-When a user types a request into the browser window, the browser sends a request to the backend server, which responds with the website data.
-The user will then see the frontend of the website, which will include text, images, and form fields for the user to fill out.
-The user can then interact with one of the form fields on the frontend to search for their favorite musical act; let’s say it’s Tame Impala.
+When a user types a website address into the browser window, the browser sends a request to the backend server, which responds with the website data.
+The user will then see the frontend of the website, which can include content such as text, images, and form fields for the user to fill out.
+The user can then interact with one of the form fields on the frontend to search for their favorite musical act.
 When the user clicks on ‘submit’, this will trigger another request to the backend.
 The backend code checks its database to see if a performer with this name exists, and if so, when they will be playing next, and how many tickets are available.
 The backend will then pass that data back to the frontend, and the frontend will display the results in a way that makes sense to the user.
 Similarly, when the user creates an account and enters financial information to buy the tickets, another back-and-forth communication between the frontend and backend will occur.

 What kind of backend services can serverless computing provide?